Metaphorme/Rosetta2Go/README.md

 Rosetta is available to all non-commercial users for free and to commercial users for a fee.

-This is a Docker/Singularity image of Rosetta with MPI supported, which helps you to setup rosetta quickly on different platforms.
+This is a Docker/Singularity image of Rosetta with **MPI supported**, which helps you to setup rosetta quickly on different platforms.

 **Before anything happened, please make sure that you have rights to use Rosetta.**